Electoral district: Apportionment and redistricting

 Apportionment is the process of allocating a number of representatives to different regions, such as states or provinces.
 Apportionment changes are often accompanied by redistricting, the redrawing of electoral district boundaries to accommodate the new number of representatives.
 This redrawing is necessary under single-member district systems, as each new representative requires their own district.
 Multi-member systems, however, vary depending on other rules.
 Ireland, for example, redraws its electoral districts after every census while Belgium uses its existing administrative boundaries for electoral districts and instead modifies the number of representatives allotted to each.
 Israel and the Netherlands are among the few countries that avoid the need for apportionment entirely by electing legislators at-large.

-Apportionment is generally done on the basis of population.
+Apportionment is the process by which seats in a congressional body are allocated amongst constituencies entitled to representation such that each district receives seats in proportion to its population.
+It is generally done on the basis of population.
+Apportionment aims to fairly represent all voters through a principle of proportionality; however this is often difficult as proportions can be fractions whilst seats cannot be, and governments may be unable to quantify the precise number of actual voters.
 Seats in the United States House of Representatives, for instance, are reapportioned to individual states every 10 years following a census, with some states that have grown in population gaining seats.
-By contrast, seats in the Cantonal Council of Zürich are reapportioned in every election based on the number of votes cast in each district, which is only made possible by use of multi-member districts, and the House of Peoples of Bosnia and Herzegovina, by contrast, is apportioned without regard to population; the three major ethnic groups - Bosniaks, Serbs, and Croats - each get exactly five members.
+By contrast, seats in the Cantonal Council of Zürich are reapportioned in every election based on the number of votes cast in each district, which is only made possible by use of multi-member districts, and the House of Peoples of Bosnia and Herzegovina, by contrast, is apportioned without regard to population; the three major ethnic groups – Bosniaks, Serbs, and Croats – each get exactly five members.
 Malapportionment occurs when voters are under- or over-represented due to variation in district population.
 In some places, geographical area is allowed to affect apportionment, with rural areas with sparse populations allocated more seats per elector: for example in Iceland, the Falkland Islands, Scottish islands, and (partly) in US Senate elections.

+Delimitation or redistricting is the process of drawing congressional boundaries and can also refer to the demarcation of voting areas for the purpose of assigning voters to polling places.
+Delimiting is a common process in nations with first-past-the-post systems, two-round systems, alternative vote, block vote, parallel and mixed-member proportional systems and single-member districts.
+Nations without these processes typically have proportional representation electoral systems, such as Chile, Honduras, Norway, Spain, and many others.
+The methodological framework that governs these processes is integral in administering fair and sovereign judicial systems for nations with delimitation processes.
+Manipulation of this framework often results in gerrymandering, the practice of drawing district boundaries to achieve political advantage for legislators.